Etown Blue Print Program

 Equity & Diversity

-Students will develop an understanding of how identity impacts one's experience and sense of belonging in one's environment.
+Develop an understanding of how identity impacts one's experience and sense of belonging in one's environment.

 - articulates an understanding of diversity, equity and belonging based upon an understanding of the following concepts: power, privilege, identity, unconscious and conscious bias, oppression